CaitlynRichmond/warbler/README.md

 ## Acknowledgements
 Warbler was built during my time at Rithm School, as part of a 3-day sprint.
-My partner on the backend was [Logan Winnie](https://github.com/loganwinnier)
+My partner for Warbler was [Logan Winnie](https://github.com/loganwinnier)